brextonpham/iOS-AutoLayout/README.md

 AutoLayout
 ==========

-An example of how to use the Visual Format Language in Auto Layout.
-Watch the Treehouse workshop for an in-depth explanation.
+Using the Visual Format Language with AutoLayout instead of Interface Builder.